-The Journal of the American Medical Association (JAMA) published a study out of Boston University that found a high propensity of neuropathological evidence of chronic traumatic encephalopathy (CTE) when analyzing the brain tissue of deceased NFL players.
+The Journal of the American Medical Association (JAMA) published a study that found a high propensity of neuropathological evidence of chronic traumatic encephalopathy (CTE) when analyzing the brain tissue of deceased NFL players.
 Through various news media outlets, the results of this study have been widely distributed and concerns have been voiced over the association of American football and CTE.

 CTE has made the news for some time now and was recently highlighted in the 2015 film “Concussion.”
 As a progressive degenerative disease, CTE is commonly found in people with a history of trauma to the brain.
 Common side effects associated with CTE can include motor impairment, irritability, aggression, speech and language difficulty and dementia.